toxab/apps-parser/README.md

 cp sample.env .env
 docker-compose up -d
 ```
 Your LAMP stack is now ready!!
-You can access it via `http://localhost`.
+You can try it via `http://localhost`.

 ## Xdebug in phpStorm
 just paste your ip into php.ini and docker-compose.yml files,